SkunkPlatform/Evolutions/Old.md

 - On January to February 2025, From Resistencia's City Temperature is too high.
 - On July 2025, I have a Hurt of my Body because i had very cold and it's Coughing, Hard Cough and starting Annoying my Chest because it's a Very Cold by Cough.
 - On July 2025 Important of SkunkPlatform's GoeVer, I have currently G-01 and G-05 is gonna be 2028.
 - On September 2025, It started to learn a Book named 'Culpa Nuestra' on Resistencia.
 A Book was given on the Location: La Cangayé 450.
-When i have posted a WhatsApp Status such as 'I have complicated the Writing Text :skull:' (Original Status Text said: 'Me complicó el escribimiento'), So My Brother a 17 years old, It came to go back to the and a Purple Book is gotta be same text char but i had resolved.
+When i have posted a WhatsApp Status such as 'I have complicated the Writing Text :skull:' (Original Status Text said: 'Me complicó el escribimiento'), So My Brother a 17 years old, It came to go back to the Library Books and a Purple Book is gotta be same text char but i had resolved.
 Also my TikTok Account named @skunkplatformer, I have finally renamed @skunkplatformer to @skunkplatform.
 - On November 2025, The Website Official 'skunkplatform.netlify.app' is Under Maintenance from 2025 Update.
 - On December 2025, Is coming from SkunkPlatform G-03 to Start Things.
 - SkunkPlatform renamed DiamondPlatform on SkunkPlatform1's Roblox Profile, Now it's called: DiamondPlatform (@SkunkPlatform1).
 Due to Problems with Profile Search.